niehusst/net-go/backend/README.md

-The backend is mostly a simple Gin CRUD API with a database and some basic HTML file serving/rendering (the actual HTML layout files will all eventually be stored under the `frontend/` directory, where they will be defined in Elm).
+The backend is mostly a simple Gin CRUD API with a database and some basic HTML file serving/rendering (the actual HTML layout files are stored under the `frontend/` directory, and are defined in Elm, along with page routing).
 It may also end up being a WebSocket proxy between players if I don't find a good P2P solution.